mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 The Underwriter class interprets DecL programs (:doc:`2_x_dec_language`).
 These allow severities, aggregates and portfolios to be created using standard insurance language.

-For example, to build an :class:`Aggregate` using DecL and report key statistics for frequency, severity, and aggregate, needs just two lines of code.
+For example, to build an :class:`Aggregate` using DecL and report key statistics for frequency, severity, and aggregate, needs just two commands.

 .. ipython:: python
     :okwarning: